spindle-health/spindle-token/docs/guides/getting-started.md

 There are 3 kinds of encryption keys that play different roles:

   1. Your private RSA key - Used to transcrypt incoming data and derive a symmetric encryption key used to tokenize PII. **This key must never be shared or accessed by untrusted parties.**
   2. Your public RSA key - The public key counterpart to your private key.
-Will be shared with trusted parties that will be sending you tokenized data.
+This key will be shared with trusted parties that will be sending you tokenized data.
   3. Trusted partner public keys - A collection of public keys from the various trusted parties that you will be sending tokenized to.

+### Configuring Encryption Keys

+Organization's often manage encryption keys using a secrets manager, such as [AWS Secrets Manger](https://aws.amazon.com/secrets-manager/), [HashiCorp Vault](https://www.hashicorp.com/en/products/vault), [Databricks Secrets Manger](https://docs.databricks.com/aws/en/security/secrets/), and [EnvKey](https://www.envkey.com/).
+It is recommended that Carduus users adopt a secrets manager in order to control which principals have access to encryption keys.

+To help encourage users to not hard-code encryption keys in their source code, Carduus will default to reading encryption keys from environment variables.
+Most secrets managers support the pattern of injecting secrets as ephemeral environment variables and the use of an `.env` file on developer workstations allow for easy local development.
+You can set the `SPINDLE_TOKEN_PRIVATE_KEY` environment variable with a private RSA keys in the PEM format.

+In some cases, it may be appropriate to explicitly pass the private keys as arguments to the relevant Carduus functions.
+For example, if your organization's secret manager encourages programmatic access at runtime or if you are overriding the encryption key within a test suite.
+Carduus function support the explicit passing of encryption keys as `bytes` but it is highly recommended that user do not hardcode their encryption keys into source code or check PEM files with production encryption keys into version control.

+This guide assumes that your private key is set via the `SPINDLE_TOKEN_PRIVATE_KEY` environment variable.
+For information about passing the private key as an explicit argument, see the Carduus [API](../api.md) documentation.

+Public keys don't need to be managed as secrets.
+It is possible to specify the public key (in PEM format) for your intended data recipient with the `SPINDLE_TOKEN_RECIPIENT_PUBLIC_KEY` environment variable or pass the public key to Carduus functions as an explicit argument.
+Users can pick whichever method is more convenient.

 ### Generating New Keys